The LCLStream Ecosystem for Multi-Institutional Dataset Exploration: Software Infrastructure

 At LCLS, the the \href{ https://pswww.slac.stanford.edu}{Electronic Logbook (Elog)} is the main entry point for users to track their experiments.
 It provides various services, such as recording when and how data were collected, logging user comments and attachments and managing a file catalog showing which files have been written.
 It also includes an Automated Run Processor (ARP) that allows to start data processing workflows without user interaction.
 In the Elog, users can define processing pipelines that are launched on specific events during the experiment (for example, when a data collection run begins or ends, when all files with the collected data are written to a particular storage location, etc.).
 The ability of the ARP to react to various different events is made possible by the components of the LCLS data management infrastructure exchanging information about their status via \href{https://kafka.apache.org/}{Apache Kafka} messages.

 The ARP is flexible, and can start different types of workflows tied to run events.
 The two most common cases are simple shell scripts that submit jobs to a batch queue, or sophisitcated worflows managed by an \href{https://airflow.apache.org/}{Apache Airflow} instance.
-Special Airflow operators have been written to interact with the S3DF cluster via the \href{https://slurm.schedmd.com}{SLURM} task management system, and with the Perlmutter supercomputer at NERSC via the Superfacility API \cite{enders_cross-facility_2020}.
-An additional operator that will allow communication with Psi-K (see \ref{sec:psik}) is currently under development, with the goal to allow Airflow to schedule tasks on a higher number of HPC facilities using different task scheduling systems.
-Within the context of the LCLStream project, we may use an Airflow operator to start an LCLStreamer-API transfer.
+Special Airflow operators have been written to interact with the S3DF cluster via the \href{https://slurm.schedmd.com}{SLURM} task management system, and with the Perlmutter supercomputer at NERSC via the Superfacility API.\cite{enders_cross-facility_2020} An additional operator that will allow communication with Psi-K (see \ref{sec:psik}) is currently under development, with the goal to allow Airflow to schedule tasks on a higher number of HPC facilities using different task scheduling systems.

+Since the E-Log/ARP integration is operational, it is simple to enable an Airflow operator to manage an LCLStreamer-API transfer on experiment start/stop.
 This will start the data streaming pipeline as soon as a data collection run is started.
 Then compute-intensive analysis jobs will run remotely while the experiment is taking place.